gabrielyotoo/HLTV-API/README.md

 ## Configuration

-Edit `keywords.txt` to customize which keywords trigger special alerts.
+Edit `keywords-news.txt` to customize which keywords trigger special alerts for news.
 One keyword per line, case-insensitive.